jonathanagustin/consul-api-gateway/README.md

 ## What This Demo Does

+> [!NOTE]
+> This demo provides a production-like API Gateway setup that runs locally on your machine.

 Sets up a complete API Gateway pattern with:
 - Local Kubernetes cluster (k3d)
 - Consul service mesh with automatic sidecar injection